Information

 Removed agents

 Agents must renew their Registration every 3 years.
 Agents will be taken off the Register if they do not renew their registration before the deadline, or if Scottish Ministers decide the agent is no longer carrying out letting agency work.
+Agents can also apply to be removed from the register if they are no longer carrying out letting agency work.
 You can check the list of agents who have been removed from the Register for these reasons.

 Warning